 Here are five things you must do when you think your spouse is the problem:

 - Quit focusing on what he/she is doing or not doing.
 Take the focus off your spouse.
-If you are already frustrated and you look long enough you will find something else wrong.
+If you are already frustrated and if you look long enough you will find something else wrong.
 I know the issue is there, but take your focus off it.

 - Think about something good about your spouse.
 Does your spouse do anything good or right?
 Yes, of course!
 Put your focus on this to help you view your spouse in a different light.
 What you focus on will come out in your words and actions toward your spouse.
 Let’s not add to the problem with negative words or actions.